vasanthkalingeri/Database-project/README.md

 gcc main.c
 Then run
 python main.py
-Then entire your query to see the results
+Then enter your query to see the results

 To insert items into the database
 Call the script insert.py